joshmarinacci/simpleguide/text.md

 laser cut wood and oil on the screws.

-A few tips:
+A few tips for assembly:

 On step 52, leave extra slack in the stepper cable.
-They show it being tight with only the fan cable loose.
-Instead, rotate the stepper 90 degrees so the cable comes out of the side instead of the bottom.
+The photo shows it being tight with only the fan cable loose.
+Instead, rotate the stepper 90 degrees so the cable comes out of the side rather than of the bottom.
 This extra slack will let you quickly remove the stepper motor later when you need to make extruder fixes.

 ![Extruder Closeup](extruder_closeup.jpg)

 Now, go [build your bot!][v2guide], then come back here.

 Number one link: